Find your way through the complex choices and options of Medicare, with our simple and useful guide on how coverage works.

 Who’s eligible for assistance?

 It depends on your income.
 Your income includes money you get from retirement benefits or other money that you report for tax purposes.
 It also includes your assets (for example, property other than your house).
 The income eligibility levels vary by state and program.
-The income eligibility on average is close to $13,300 a year for an individual or $26,580 for a couple.
+The income eligibility limit for 2020 is $19,140 a year for an individual or $25,860 for a couple.
 Go online, call or visit your local Social Security office to determine if you are eligible for extra help.

 Here are some things Medicare doesn’t cover.